jayalmaraz/jay-almaraz.github.io/external/zapier-integration-roadmap.md

 ## Our Philosophy on Integration

-- We focus on Campfire
-- We build Campfire to be the point of truth for your volunteer ops and impact
-- We want you to do more
-- We want to enable you to use tools that allow you to do more
+We want to make Campfire the best tool possible, and we want to stay in our lane.
+Campfire is built to be the single point-of-truth for your volunteer operations and impact data, but you're already using other tools to solve other problems.
+So how can we truly help you do more with what you've got?

+We want to build integrations in key parts of Campfire, so that important information and powerful workflows can be automated from our platform to your other systems.

 ## Why Zapier?
 {: .fs-10 }